cdtpinto/cdtpinto.github.io/pages/readabilitychecker.md

 ## Features

+Readability Checker is able to calculate the readability of a project and all its Java files.

-The main window shows the readability of the currently opened project.
-The readability of each file can be viewed by selecting the "Detailed Results" option.
+The main frame displays the readability of the currently selected Java file.
+The readability of the selected project and all Java files that it contains can be viewed by selecting the "Detailed Results" option.

+The currently selected file is displayed in the main frame.

 Readability analysis for a specific formula or metric can be disabled by toggling the "Disable" checkbox.